webhintio/hint/packages/rule-no-vulnerable-javascript-libraries/README.md

 # No vulnerable libraries (`@sonarwhal/rule-no-vulnerable-javascript-libraries`)

-This rule checks for known vulnerabilities within client-side JavaScript libraries and frameworks detected on this web site.
+This rule checks for known vulnerabilities within client-side JavaScript libraries and frameworks detected on a web site.

 Sonarwhal uses Snyk’s [Vulnerability DB][snykdb] service to lookup published vulnerabilities.